256dpi/lungo/README.md

 - On top of that, the `mongokit` package provides the MongoDB data handling algorithms and structures.
-Specifically, it implements the MongoDB querying, update and sort algorithms as well as a btree based index for documents.
+Specifically, it implements the MongoDB querying, update, and sort algorithms as well as a btree based index for documents.
 All of that is then bundled as a basic in-memory collection of documents that offers a standard CRUD interface.

-- The `dbkit` package provides some database centric utilities.
+- The `dbkit` package provides some database-centric utilities.

 - Finally, the `lungo` package implements the embeddable database and the `mongo` compatible driver.
 The heavy work is done by the engine and transaction